-This is a continuation and expansion of topics introduced in Financial Accounting Theory and Reporting I. Topics include and in-depth examination of financial accounting theory, including concepts such as revenue and expense recognition, capitalization, asset valuation, earnings per share, and implementation of international financial reporting standards (IFRS).
+This is a continuation and expansion of topics introduced in Financial Accounting Theory and Reporting I. Topics include an in-depth examination of financial accounting theory, including concepts such as revenue and expense recognition, capitalization, asset valuation, earnings per share, and implementation of international financial reporting standards (IFRS).
 Further, students explore regulatory requirements and key components of financial reporting.
-Accounting Concentration.
-This course is a prerequisite.
+Accounting concentration.
+Prerequisite: BUS 4701 Financial Accounting Theory and Reporting I.